massimofasciano/mafl-rust/README.md

 TODO:

+- try a tree structure for contexts
+- walker for expression and context with cycle detection

+- clean up the expression type (atoms, operators, code, input, etc...)

+- weak references ? gc ?

+- lookup table for builtins ?

 - String as array of characters ? mutable.

 - ref and deref: refs as objects, what syntax to deref on assign ?